 Moving Target Ephemerides

-Details of how JWST and APT obtain and use moving target ephemerides, how a proposer can obtain ephemerides using JPL Horizons, and how JWST's orbit affects ephemeris accuracy, are covered in this article.
+Details on how JWST and APT obtain and use moving target orbital elements are covered in this article.
+It includes how a proposer can obtain ephemerides using JPL Horizons and how JWST's orbit affects ephemeris accuracy.

 On this page